trustgrid/docs/content/en/tutorials/management-tasks/upgrade-nodes/index.md

 ---
-title: Upgrading Trustgrid Nodes
+title: Upgrading Trustgrid Appliance Nodes
-linkTitle: Upgrade Nodes
+linkTitle: Upgrade Appliance Nodes
 date: 2023-05-02
 description:
 weight: 50
 ---

-## How a Node Appliance Upgrades
+## How an Appliance Node Upgrades
 The upgrade process will:
 1. Upgrade the Trustgrid application package.
 As part of this process the node will backup the current running version.
 1. Apply security updates to install operating system packages.